kmcdonald614/RESTful-API/README.md

     - [x] Ensure that the "node_modules" folder is not included on your GitHub repository
 - Add the following routes for your API
     - [ ] GET /codes
-       I. Return JSON array with list of codes and their corresponding incident type (ordered by
+       - Return JSON array with list of codes and their corresponding incident type (ordered by
          code number)
-       II.
-Example:
+       - Example:
        ``` JSON
               [
                {"code": 110, "type": "Murder, Non Negligent Manslaughter"},